 The best part of choosing to use adhesives is the ease of use.
 You simply peel of the backing, place the nameplate on a clean & dry surface, and let it sit for 24-48 hours.
 That’s it.
 It’s really that easy.

 Adhesive backing eliminates messing with additional hardware or welding.
-In addition, anyone can apply the tags.
+In addition, anyone can apply the nameplates.
 Whether it’s a skilled worker or a helping hand around the shop.

-The ease of use also makes applying large quantities of tags in a quick time frame much more feasible.
+The ease of use also makes applying large quantities of nameplates in a quick time frame much more feasible.
 In comparison, hand welding 1000 nameplates can be a daunting task.

 What about attaching my nameplate to a pipe or cable?
 While there is always the option for using a wire or chain, some situations are best suited for a metal cable tie.